Common Beach Rules

 - Water activity is prohibited when the No Swimming Flag is posted.

-- Pets must be on a leash and must have a current rabies tag.
+- Dogs must be on a leash and must have a current rabies tag.

-- Pet owners must immediately remove droppings from the beach.
+- Dog owners must immediately remove droppings from the beach.

-- Pet owners may not bury droppings in the sand or allow the tide to wash it away.
+- Dog owners may not bury droppings in the sand or allow the tide to wash it away.